porasMr/fine_bar_chart/README.md

 TODO: Customized Bar chart

 ## Features

-TODO: Add package in yaml file
+TODO: Add package in yaml file and used bar chart

+## Getting started

+TODO: List prerequisites and provide or point to information on how to start using the package.

+## Usage

-Customized Bar chart
+TODO: Customized Bar chart
 like this:- FineBarChart(
           barWidth: 30,
           barHeight: 160,